SAP-samples/cloud-extension-html5-sample/README.md

         ![Destination](/doc/img/Destination.png)

-## Build and Deploy of the application
+## Build and Deploy of the Application

 1. Open the Business Application Studio from Subaccount> Subscriptions
 2. Login to the Application using your CF account login credentials